defano/wyldcard/README.md

 ## Functions

+A function is similar to a command in that both direct HyperTalk to perform some task.
+However, functions represent (_return_) a value, and therefore can appear as a term in an expression.

-HyperCard provides both a suite of built-in functions as well as the ability for a user to script new ones.
-Note that the calling syntax differs between built-in and user-defined functions.
+HyperCard provides a suite of built-in functions as well as the ability for a user to script new ones of their own creation.

 ### Built-in Functions